-For internal purposes the required ratio limit is 5%.
+For internal purposes the required ratio limit is 5%, effective as at 31 December 2022.
 This level is adopted for dividend purposes in accordance with the conditions specified by the Polish Financial Supervision Authority for the purposes of paying dividends by banks.
 In order to limit the risk of the leverage ratio falling below the required level, the Market Risk Management monitors the ratio's level in relation to the limit.